Close Menu

 Talk to your teen

-discussing the features of the teen bank account that various bank offers with your child is mandatory.
+Discussing the features of the teen bank account that various banks offer with your child is mandatory.
 What features your child needs is also an important aspect for you.

-If you choose to go forward with a prepaid card, you can consider choosing a date in the future to reassess and shift them to a proper bank account.
+If you choose to go forward with a prepaid card, you can consider choosing a date in the future to reassess and shift it to a proper bank account.

 Think about fees